Team2Coder/marcelServer/README.md

 ### Prerequisites

-Rasbian environment with WiringPi, rpi.gpio installed
+Raspbian environment with WiringPi, rpi.gpio installed

-C++ compilator like g++ installed
+c++ compilator like g++ installed

-A few library dependencies readable in makefile!
+a few library dependencies readable in makefile!

 finish install of OpenCV lib (prevent: you will probably have to build your own opencv)